 For layering purposes, some tights and knickers come without a chamois liner so they will fit over a pair of cycling shorts with no problem.
 Additionally, leg warmers are a handy cycling accessory that can be used on the fly to make a pair of cycling shorts into tights or knickers.

-The goal of layering is to keep your core body temperature consistent as you ride.
+Layering your clothing can keep your core body temperature consistent as you ride.
 Being too warm can be just as bad as being too cold because your body wastes energy at both extremes trying to regulate itself.

 The 3 traditional components of layering: